geoserver/geoserver-history/doc/user/source/webadmin/admin.rst

 Admin menu
 ==========

-The Admin Menu contains information about the currently running GeoServer.
+The Admin menu contains information about the currently running GeoServer.
 The information displayed is:

 .. figure:: adminmenu.png
    :align: center